egonw/blog/_posts/2007-04-21-clustering-web-search-results.markdown

 'Research', 'Books', 'Conference, German', 'Textbook, Gasteiger', 'Laboratory', 'Handbook of Chemoinformatics', and 'School'.
 Quite acceptable and useful clustering.

 This might be the next step in googling.
-Rich, it also might solve [your problem](http://depth-first.com/articles/2007/04/20/self-referential): searching for 'ruby chemoinformatics' does **not** give a 'Depth First' or 'Rich Apodaca' cluster :)
+Rich, it also might solve [your problem <i class="fa-solid fa-recycle fa-xs"></i>](https://doi.org/10.59350/evjkt-07173): searching for 'ruby chemoinformatics' does **not** give a 'Depth First' or 'Rich Apodaca' cluster :)